Painting

 Franziska Maderthaner

-We cordially invite you and your friends to the opening with the artist on Saturday, March 15 at 8 pm.
+We cordially invite you and your friends to the opening with the artist on Saturday, March 15 at 8 pm in our Erfurt gallery.

 Franziska Maderthaner interweaves figurative and abstract painting.
 She has a virtuoso command of her medium.
 She uses quotes from art history in her paintings with pleasure and knowledge.
 Conversely, she treats contemporary themes with baroque opulence and rococo sophistication.

-“Ennuinale”, refers to the French word ‘ennui’ - boredom.
-A bored, sleeping young woman in a sea of colorful piles of paint and geometric shapes, accompanied by a golden picture frame.
-A reaction to this year's Venice Biennale, which elevated the ethnic kitsch of the third world to the pedestal of art in bright colors.
+“Ennuinale” refers to the French word ‘ennui’ - boredom.
+A bored, sleeping young woman in a sea of colorful piles of paint and geometric shapes in a golden picture frame.
+A reaction to this year's Venice Biennale, which elevated ethnic kitsch from the Third World to the pedestal of art in bright colors.
 Maderthaner was so bored there that this work can be understood as a reaction or as a state of current institutional art.
 Boredom in bright colors...

 “White young man defines himself as a tulip” addresses the current identity debate.